kartoza/sawps/docs/src/developer/guide/workflows.md

 1. **Creating a GitHub Issue.**

     Creating a GitHub issue for a new feature is the first step in proposing and discussing enhancements in a project.
-This user guide provides a step-by-step process for creating an issue specifically for suggesting new features on GitHub.
+This developer guide provides a step-by-step process for creating an issue specifically for suggesting new features on GitHub.

     ## Steps to create an issue

     ### 1. Navigate to the repository

-    - Open your web browser and go to the GitHub repository where you want to create the issue.
+    - Open a web browser and go to the GitHub repository where you want to create the issue.

     ### 2. Access the issues section